Techtonica/curriculum/data-structures/hash-table.md

 ### Specific Things To Teach
 - A hash table is used to store key-value pairs or tuples.
 - Why is this called a hash table?
-Values are stored as a hash of the key.
+The hash of the key determines where the value is stored.
 - All objects in JavaScript are hash tables.
 - Look-up in a hash table is on average O(1).
 Worst case look-up is O(n).
 - Using different hashing algorithms on the keys will affect the hash table's performance.